Gilgandra, New South Wales: Castlereagh Waterhole

-Windmills and Artesian Water
+Windmills and artesian water

 Gilgandra is situated above the subterranean water of the Great Artesian Basin (GAB) and, specifically, over the Surat Sub-basin of the GAB.
 Artesian water occurs where porous rocks below the surface, called aquifers, store and carry water underground.
 When bores are sunk to reach the aquifers, windmills can draw the water to the surface to be stored in tanks.
 Well over a hundred years ago, windmills were being used by townspeople to access Gilgandra's fresh, drinkable artesian water for their households, and by farmers to obtain water for their stock.
 Windmills were being advertised in the first Gilgandra newspapers in 1905, with several local people selling and installing them, including plumber Bill Hitchen, later famous for organising the 1915 Cooee march.
-From the early 20th century, locals and others referred to Gilgandra as a "town of windmills", and many references to that can be found.
+From the early twentieth century, locals and others referred to Gilgandra as a "town of windmills", and many references to that can be found.

 In 1948, it was reported that there were over 300 windmills in Gilgandra.
 Many can still be seen dotted around the town but few are now in use.
 The Gilgandra Shire Council built a reticulated water supply in 1966, reducing reliance on private windmills.
 The council draws on artesian water, operating a network of nine bores to supply water to Gilgandra.
 In 2016 Gilgandra had the largest single annual licensed entitlement to water from the Great Artesian Basin of any shire council in NSW, at 2,020 megalitres.